hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 case
 ''''

-The case statement implements a more compact and better readable form of if – elif – elif – elif etc. Use this if your variable (and you can only check for variables with case) can have a distinct number of valid values.
+The `:index:case <case>`  statement implements a more compact and better readable form of if – `:index:elif <elif>`  – elif – elif etc. Use this if your variable (and you can only check for variables with case) can have a distinct number of valid values.
 A typical usage of case will follow later.

 The basic syntax is:

 sh/bash: ::

    case variable in
      pattern1)
        commands